battistabiggio/battistabiggio.github.io/_pages/about.md

 and worked on the security of machine learning algorithms to contamination of training data.

-**Research interests.** His research interests currently include:

-- secure / robust machine learning (adversarial machine learning);
-- multiple classifier systems; and
-- kernel methods;

-with applications in biometric recognition, spam filtering, malware detection, and intrusion detection in computer networks.
+**Research interests.** Battista Biggio’s research over the past 15 years has addressed theoretical and methodological issues in the area of machine learning and pattern recognition, in the context of real-world applications, including spam filtering, intrusion and malware detection, and biometric recognition.
+He has provided pioneering contributions in the area of adversarial machine learning, demonstrating gradient-based evasion and poisoning attacks on machine-learning algorithms, and how to mitigate them, playing a leading role in the establishment and advancement of this research field.

+**Awards.**
+- 2022 ICML Test of Time Award for the paper "Poisoning Attacks against Support Vector Machines" (published at ICML 2012).
+- 2021 Best Paper Award and Pattern Recognition Medal for the paper "Wild Patterns: Ten Years After the Rise of Adversarial Machine Learning" (published on Elsevier Pattern Recognition in 2018).

 **Italian National Scientific Qualification.** Dr. Biggio obtained the Italian National Scientific Qualification for the role of